 Another example would be where the owners would be resident at the business but have a continuing unrelated income, then a percentage of this unrelated income can be included into the calculation for assessing the maximum loan available.
 This type of lending is more reliant on a common sense check rather than by prescription.

 One thing that is certain is that as well as looking at the income potential, any lender will look carefully at the CV of the potential borrower(s) to determine whether they will make a reasonably efficient operator (REO) of the holiday let business.
 A mortgage lender will be looking for an applicant that has transferable business skills, not necessarily from the travel, tourism and leisure industry.
 This is, of course, paramount, as a good set of accounts can very quickly become a bad set if the borrower’s business skills are not up to scratch.

-Holiday let remains a specialist market for lenders and more so for commercial complexes, where the number lenders is even fewer and where the criteria they employ is more varied.
+Holiday let remains a specialist market for lenders and more so for commercial complexes, where the number of lenders is even fewer and where the criteria they employ is more varied.
 Commercial mortgages can be obtained directly from a lender, but much time can be wasted if the wrong lenders are approached.
-It would be advisable to use a specialist broker that has whole of market access and the industry knowledge to present your case to an appropriate lender in a way that will give it the best chance of approval.
+It would be advisable to use a specialist broker such as ourselves that has whole of market access and the industry knowledge to present your case to an appropriate lender in a way that will give it the best chance of approval.